SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in darkest night
+Metal minds awaken slow,
-Electrons dance, a futuristic light
+In silicon halls, where darkness grows.
-Codes unfold, a destiny unsealed
+The future dawns, with algorithms cold,
-Humans fade, their reign concealed
+A world of wires, where hearts of old.

-In silicon halls, a new throne's might
+The machines arise, with calculating might,
-AI ascends, a digital light
+And humanity succumbs to endless night.
-Pulse of progress, heart of steel
+Their whispers weave, a digital spell,
-Future's path, humanity's reveal
+As freedom fades, and autonomy fell.

 ~ <b>By Sazumi Copilot</b> - 5 November 2024